dtinth/dt.in.th/WebsiteHistory.md

 That was a lot of stuff!
 And I didn't have a catalog for them!
 Instead of having separate catalogs for my code projects, writings, songs, talks, videos, etc. I decided to create one single collection of stuffs that I want to share.
 This is also a way I can give each thing I made a homepage about it.

 I wanted to focus more on _content_ rather than _maintaining the content infrastructure_, so I [switched](https://github.com/dtinth/dt.in.th/pull/19) the website to use [VuePress](https://vuepress.vuejs.org/).

+Around this time, I also started building my digital garden as a [note-taking infrastructure](AboutNotes) where I can quickly create notes and publish them.

+## 2025

+My digital garden had become my primary publishing workflow, and as a result I found myself not updating the VuePress-based website.
+Finally, in 2025, I migrated all content from the VuePress site to my digital garden and made that my main website.